The Bottom Line

 When the shooting situation is perfect, the GE X5 creates photos with excellent image quality.
 However, when the shooting situation has some challenges, the X5 offers hit-and-miss results.

-The X5 really struggles in low light when the flash is not in use or when you're trying to shoot with the zoom lens fully extended in low light.
+My GE X5 review finds that this camera really struggles in low light when the flash is not in use or when you're trying to shoot with the zoom lens fully extended in low light.
 If you're inside the range of the flash, though -- 23 feet when the zoom lens is not extended and 13 feet when the zoom is extended -- the X5 works pretty well and creates nice-looking images.

 When shooting outdoors in good lighting, the GE X5 creates photos that are sharp and bright with realistic colors, as is the case with most low-priced cameras.